 We have a developing site that we have our work cut out with.
 However, financially we are stable.
 We have a very good membership that comes from the local community.
 Many dual focused fundraising activities generate funds for a local cause and the facility at the same time.
 This is particular important for raising funds and keeping a close connection with the community…

 Both Karen and Harry had a finance background and emphasised their social accountability to their communities.
 Both the quality and effort of their management may have contributed to these successes.
-Marcus, a regional manager in the South to supports over 30 facilities in a variety of sizes (Granovetter, 197; 2017).
+Marcus, a regional manager in the South to supports over 30 facilities in a variety of sizes highlights the importance of people, support and networks to continue to be financial viable through traditional fundraising techniques (Granovetter, 1973; 2017).
 Jordan, a community facility manager in the South West also represents this trend by managers who outlined their investment in a fundraiser to help build financial viability in the future.
 All facilities were able to navigate towards a situation whereby they were less vulnerable to external factors (Pfeffer & Salancik, 1978) by developing strategies designed to avoid reliance on one source of revenue generation (Nienhüser, 2008).
 They have shown dynamism and been able to reduce their vulnerability to changes in policy that they cannot control.
 This has included the reliance on or development of new networks (Granovetter, 1979; 2017)

 Conclusion

 Non-profit community sport facilities in England have experienced challenges associated with the economic downturn and the subsequent government-led austerity policies, and attempted to overcome these challenges through a number of different management strategies.
-This research examined these strategies nationally, covering all nine geographic regions in England.
+This research examined these strategies, covering all nine geographic regions in England.
 In the absence of existing empirical investigations, there were clearly identified gaps in our understanding as highlighted by recent research (Walker & Hayton, 2017; Parnell, Millward & Spracklen, 2014, 2017).
 This article provides empirically informed insight, and the research carried out will contribute to the knowledge required by stakeholders and policy makers regarding the management strategies adopted by community sports sites whilst navigating enforced political and economic change.

 From the research, it is clear that austerity measures, and associated reduced levels of munificence, have obliged organisations to try to develop strategies that allow them to reduce their dependency on government funding.
 None of the facilities we worked with had closed, yet there was clearly an increased threat on the financial sustainability of the facilities.
 Austerity measures have a clear knock-on effect, even on organisations who do not receive government funding, due to the impact of reduced amounts of funding on other local community resources, and indeed on private individuals who may have some dependency on state benefits.
 There is an apparent duel squeeze on funding for organisations and individuals through central government austerity policies (Eakin, 2016; Widdop et al., 2018).
 This is particularly the case in low income areas where the cost of living is not matched by rising wages (Collins & Haudenhuyse, 2015).
 Those organisations that maintain some dependency on local authorities have reported that the cost of utilising resources has risen, and in some cases, the availability of those resources has decreased.
 Levels of munificence are not at a reliable level in the UK’s community sport sector (Yeager, Zhang & Diana 2015).